lkilcommons/nasaomnireader/README.md

 #### Text ####

-By default, text files are downloaded and used
+By default, text files are downloaded and used.

+  WARNING: metadata for text files is supplied from dumped CDF file metadata.
+There is no way to verify that this metadata is valid for the text files.Contributor

 #### CDF ####

 The NASA CDF format files will be downloaded if the code finds the following packages on your computer: